FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/tutorial.rst

  Get/Build the Software
 **************************

-To get started with the software, make a newrelease directory and add the ParCorAna package to it (Presently the package is not part of the release).
+To get started with the software, make a new release directory and add the ParCorAna package to it.
+Presently ParCorAna is not part of the ana release.
 For example, do these commands::

-  newrel ana-current parCorRel
+  newrel ana-current ParCorAnaRel
-  cd parCorRel
+  cd ParCorAnaRel
   sit_setup

-  # now get a kerboses ticket to get code from the repository
+  # now get a kerberos ticket to get code from the repository
   kinit

+  # now identify the most recent tag of ParCorAna
+  psvn tags ParCorAna

+  # suppose the last tag in the Vnn-nn-nn series is V00-00-06, then do
-  addpkg ParCorAna HEAD
+  addpkg ParCorAna V00-00-06
   scons

 **************************